StephenGunn/directus-typeforge/README.md

 ## Caveats

-- **System Collections:** System collections include ID fields and custom, user-created fields only.
-The Directus SDK should override the system fields with the correct types.
+- **System Collections:** System collections are generated with standard names like `DirectusUser` and include ID fields plus any custom, user-created fields.
+Only system collections with custom fields are included in the output.
 - **JSON Repeaters:** JSON repeaters are typed as `unknown` since there's no standardized structure information in the OpenAPI schema.
-- **Complex Field Types:** Some specialized Directus field types may not be fully typed with their exact structure.
+- **Complex Field Types:** Some specialized Directus field types are typed with string literals (e.g., `'datetime'`, `'json'`, `'csv'`) to match the Directus SDK's expected types.
+- **Special Types:** Certain system types like permissions and settings use `unknown` for complex nested objects where the structure is variable.

 ## License